airrloww/terraforming-gcp/README.md

     ```

 2) steps:
+    * specify project_id in variables.tf
     * enable all APIs needed for the project, and create a database on CloudSQL service:
     ```
     $ cd terraform && terraform init
     $ terraform apply -target=module.enable_apis -target=module.sql
     ```

-    * add the INSTANCE_CONNECTION_NAME to the API script
+    * add the INSTANCE_CONNECTION_NAME to the backend API script

     *  create a table from cloudSQL
     ```
     CREATE TABLE users (